Sufism in India: Sarwari Qadri

 The Sarwari Qadri order was founded by Sultan Bahu which branched out of the Qadiriyyah order.
 Hence, it follows the same approach of the order but unlike most Sufi orders, it does not follow a specific dress code, seclusion, or other lengthy exercises.
 Its mainstream philosophy is related directly to the heart and contemplating on the name of Allah, i.e., the word الله (allāh) as written on own heart.

+Firdausiyya

+The Firdausi or Firdausiyya silsila is a branch of Suhrawardiyya silsila.
+It was started from Shaikh Badruddin Samarkandi but it became most known during Sharfuddin Yahya Maneri's era.
+It was mainly flourished in the areas of Bihar, Jharkhand and West Bengal.

+Barkaatiyya

+The Barkaatiyya order is a branch of Qadiriyya order, it is often written as Qadri–Barkaati.
+It was started by Shah Barkatullah Marehrawi of Marehra, Uttar Pradesh.